model-checking/kani/rmc-docs/src/rmc-testing.md

 # Testing

 Testing in RMC is carried out in multiple ways.
-There is at least two very good reasons to do it:
+There are at least two very good reasons to do it:
  1. **Software regression**: A regression is a type of bug that appears after a change is introduced where a feature that